Tag

 An oldie, sure, but who can deny Portal 2 as one of the best puzzle games of all time?
 The first game was a surprise hit when packaged inside the Orange Box all those years ago, but Valve took notice to the amazing reception it got.
 That little game, introducing the simple concept of solving puzzles in a 3D environment by placing and jumping through two connected portals, was not only a satisfying and novel mechanic at the time, but lends itself perfectly to a room based puzzle game.

-When they added in the sarcastic and mechanical humor of the main AI antagonist, it all just clicked together into a near perfect little game.
+When they added in the sarcastic and mechanical humor of the main antagonist, it all just clicked together into a near perfect little game.
 Portal 2, as a sequel, had a lot to live up to.
 Setting the single player aside, since we’re focusing on co-op games here, even the idea of co-op in a puzzle game like this was risky.
 Portal 2 already introduced a bunch of new concepts, like gels, lasers, and light bridges, so adding two more portals to the mix could’ve easily been overwhelming and made puzzles either too difficult, or easily broken.

 Thankfully, the genius designers managed to make an entire co-op experience that feels just as satisfying to solve as the rest of the experience.
 Teamwork is once again key, and usually works so that both players will have opportunities to reach a solution to a problem rather than one person basically just directing the other around the entire time.
 It also doesn’t hurt that the two robots you play as are rather adorable and packed with personality despite never speaking.